 Endometriosis can be a hidden cause of infertility

 Endometriosis occurs when endometrial tissue implants and grows outside the uterus (usually on the ovaries or pelvic cavity), where it can then continue to respond to a woman’s cyclic hormonal changes, causing bleeding and pain.
-Endometriosis is quite common, but its true incidence is unknown because the best way to diagnose it is with surgery.
-Experts estimate that from 3-10% of all reproductive age women and 25-40% of all women with an infertility problem may have endometriosis.
+This condition is quite common, but its true incidence is unknown because the best way to diagnose it is with surgery.
+Experts estimate that from 3-10% of all reproductive age women and 25-40% of all women with an infertility problem may have this issue.

 Symptoms of endometriosis

 - Painful periods (dysmenorrhea).
-Pain and cramping may begin before and extend several days into menses can can involve the lower back and even extend into the legs and other parts of the body in severe cases.
+Pain and cramping may begin before and extend several days into menses can can involve the lower back and extend into the legs and other body parts in severe cases.

 - Chronic pelvic pain.
 Adhesions and inflammation from endometriosis implants can cause generalized pain that lingers throughout the cycle.